Road to the Stars

-Road to the Stars (Дорога к звёздам) is a 1957, Soviet film directed by Pavel Klushantsev.
-It combines elements of science education films and speculative science fiction.
-The film was groundbreaking for its use of special effects to depict life in space.
+Road to the Stars (Дорога к звёздам) is a 1957 Soviet biographical film by Pavel Klushantsev (credited as P. Klushantsev).
+Combining elements of science educational films and speculative science fiction, the film was groundbreaking for its use of special effects to depict life in space.

 Synopsis

 The first half of the film is historical and educational in nature, depicting mostly the life and scientific contributions of Konstantin Tsiolkovsky, along with the basic principles of rocket propulsion, ballistics, and space flight.
 It also depicts the contributions of Max Valier and Robert Goddard.

 The second half of the film is speculative in nature, with various scenes showing crewed space flight (4 years before the flight of Yuri Gagarin), a large space station (in great detail), and the first person on the Moon (12 years before the flight of Apollo 11), as well as lunar colonization.